Kenite hypothesis: Basic model

-The Kenite hypothesis rests on four bases: an interpretation of the biblical texts dealing with the Midianite connections of Moses, allusions in ancient poetic compositions to the original residence of Yahweh, Egyptian topographical texts from the fourteenth to the twelfth century, and Cain as the eponymous ancestor of the Kenites.
+The Kenite hypothesis rests on four bases: an interpretation of the biblical texts dealing with the Midianite connections of Moses, allusions in ancient poetic compositions to the original residence of Yahweh, Ancient Egyptian topographical texts from the 14th - 12th centuries BCE, and Cain as the eponymous ancestor of the Kenites.

-Critical examination of the narrative of Moses meeting Jethro and the events that unfolded thereafter comprise the first support of the Kenite theory.
-Moses, son of Levitical parents but adopted into the family of the Pharaoh, murders an Egyptian slavemaster for harshly beating an Israelite slave.
-To escape punishment, he flees to the land of Midian, where he rescues a Midianite woman named Zipporah and her sisters from belligerents taking water from their well.
-As his reward, he takes Zipporah as his wife and lives long enough in Midian to have two sons with her.
-During this time he was in service with his father-in-law, a priest (perhaps the priest) of Midian, named both Reuel and Jethro.
-At a sacred spot, a "mountain of God", situated beyond the normal pasturage of the Midianites but apparently frequented by Midianites nonetheless, Moses received a revelation from a deity previously known to him only notionally, if at all, presumably a deity worshipped by Midianites considering the pre-existing sacrality of the mountain, whose name was revealed to be Yahweh.
-Later on, after having led the Israelites out of Egyptian captivity, Moses finds himself back at the sacred mount, and Jethro comes to him, having heard about Yahweh's great feats.
-The two enter a tent with Joshua and Moses recounts the great deeds of Yahweh, and Jethro blesses the deity, proclaiming Him like no other.
-The passage in question can be interpreted two ways: Jethro either acknowledges Yahweh as superior to his own (unmentioned) gods and converts to the Israelite religion on the spot, or celebrates the demonstration of Yahweh's might and reaffirms the implied Midianite faith to him.
-The general interpretation is the former; that Jethro, a non-Jew, recognized the true God in Yahweh, the God of Israel, and pays him homage.
+Critical examination of the biblical narrative of Moses meeting Jethro and the events that unfolded thereafter comprise the first support of the Kenite theory.
+Moses, son of Levitical parents sojourns in the land of Midian, where he eventually marries the daughter of Jethro, described as a priest (perhaps the priest) of Midian.
+At a sacred spot, a "mountain of God", situated beyond the normal pasturage of the Midianites but apparently frequented by Midianites nonetheless, Moses received a revelation from a deity previously known to him only notionally, if at all, presumably a deity worshipped by Midianites considering the pre-existing sacrality of the mountain, whose name was revealed to be "Yahweh".
+Later on, after having led the Israelites out of Egyptian captivity, Moses returns to the sacred mountain, and Jethro comes to him, having heard about Yahweh's great feats.
+Jethro blesses the deity, proclaiming Him like no other.

+The passage in question can be interpreted two ways: with Jethro either acknowledging Yahweh as superior to his own (unmentioned) gods and converting to the Israelite religion on the spot, or celebrating the demonstration of Yahweh's might and reaffirming the implied Midianite faith to him.
+The general interpretation is the former; that Jethro, a non-Jew, recognized the true God in Yahweh, the God of Israel, and paid him homage.
 Proponents of the Kenite hypothesis, on the other hand, interpret the passage as the latter; that Jethro expresses to his proud joy that the God he and his people already worshipped, Yahweh, has proved himself mightier than all other gods.
 Thus, rather than Jethro's conversion to Yahwism, the passage actually shows the first incorporation of the Israelite leaders into the worship of Yahweh.